-Platte–Highline–Lee Gulch Loop Professional Review and Guide
+Platte–Highline–Lee Gulch Loop Professional Guide

 "This is a compact yet interesting and relaxing loop, entirely on off-street paths in extreme south Denver.
 The Lee Gulch and Highline Canal legs of this route are unpaved.

 Ah, yes, the cottonwood-shaded riverbanks of Littleton.
 They’ve attracted Denver bicyclists for well over a hundred springtimes.
 About 140 in fact.
 The riders-of-old reached the Littleton-of-old in a very similar fashion preferred by today’s bicyclists—they used a bike path.
 Yes, even in the pre-automobile era, dedicated bicycle paths were popular.
 And the bikes—the bikes have gone from high-wheelers, to fixed-wheel “safeties,” to so-called English racers; and then to modern road bikes, mountain bikes, and hybrids.
 In a strange plot twist, some of the enthusiasts have gone back to fixed-wheel safeties.

 The landscape around Littleton was of course very different in the spring of 1897, when the above passage was written for the Rocky Mountain News.
 It was a patchwork of small farms.
 Now it’s housing developments and highways.
 Fortunately a good deal of that old open space has been preserved along the waterways, where bike paths run year-round even if the water doesn’t."